 A tormented Russian Orthodox monk, purported to have the power to heal, see the future and exorcise demons, believes himself to be an unworthy fraud.

 That trailer makes Lungen’s film look a bit like a thriller, and it’s not.
 Not really.
-It’s far more thoughtful — and challenging — than the trailer would suggest.
+It’s far more thoughtful — and a whole lot more challenging — than the trailer would suggest.

 An alternative Good Friday film is the Carl Theodor Dreyer’s extraordinary The Passion of Joan of Arc, which is available on HULU PLUS, via the Criterion Collection.
 And The Mill and the Cross, an unusual, powerful, visually stunning film equally appropriate to the day, is also streaming on NETFLIX INSTANT.